davidmdm/simple-data-loader/README.md

 For simple cases with functions that use option style objects this can be quite useful.

+**WARNING**  <span style="color: darkred; margin-left: 5px">Circular objects will cause an infinite loop and eat all memory until the process crashes.
+Use hashing with care.</span>

 ```javascript
 const dataloader = require('simple-data-loader');